tzeikob/javascript-patterns/CONTRIBUTE.md

 ## Work in progress

-The current edition of this content is pushed in the default branch and must considered as a work **in progress**.
+The current edition of this content is pushed in the default branch and must be considered as a work **in progress**.
 While this content is in progress, contributions are welcome, but it's impossible to turn back in 1st edition while I'm still working on this current version.

 Please note that I **am not accepting any contributions** for 1st edition any more.